ibm-cloud-docs/Cloudant/offerings/gdpr.md

 ## Data locations
 {: #data-locations}

-Locations where {{site.data.keyword.cloudant_short_notm}} processes personal data are made available, and kept up to date, via the DSA.
+Locations where {{site.data.keyword.cloudant_short_notm}} processes personal data are made available, and kept up to date, through the DSA.

 For more information about data locations, see the [DSA under 7. {{site.data.keyword.IBM_notm}} Hosting and Processing Locations](https://www.ibm.com/software/reports/compatibility/clarity-reports/report/html/softwareReqsForProduct?deliverableId=2EBB5860B34311E7A9EB066095601ABB){: new_window}{: external}.